To access the DSA you need to apply to your funding body. This will be the same organisation from which you are receiving your normal student funding.

 If you are within the last 6 months of completing your course you can still apply for the DSA.
 Human support can be provided, however, it is unlikely you will receive any equipment.

 No. There is no legal requirement for you to notify your institution of your disability/ies, unless your chosen course has specific fitness to study/practice requirements that you must meet in order to be accepted on the course.

 However, it is highly recommended that you do disclose your disability/ies to the disability team at your institution, as they will be able to help you with the DSA process and may be able to put some support in place while you are going through the application process.
 The disability team cannot inform your tutors of your disclosure without your permission.

 However, if you choose not to disclose your disability/ies to your institution it will limit the support they can provide to you and the on-campus support we can recommend through the DSA.

-The study needs assessment is very important, as it is during this meeting that you will discuss what support may be funded through the DSA grant.
+The study needs assessment is very important, as it is during this meeting that you will discuss what support might be funded through the DSA.
 Your funding body will not agree to any support unless it has been recommended by a study needs assessor.